demisto/content/Packs/AccentureCTI/README.md

 - Aggregates and pushes threat indicators (_IPs, URLs , Domains_) from ACTI into your XSOAR platform.
 - Enables you to run ad-hoc queries for threat indicators (_IPs, URLs, Domains_) in the IntelGraph network.
 - Provides intel data related to a vulnerability where a CVE ID can be queried.
+- Provides access to Intelligence alerts and reports of ACTI IntelGraph in XSOAR platform itself.